numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    Illustration of empirical (cumulative) distribution function (ECDF) of runtimes on the sphere function using 51 relative targets uniform on a log scale between :math:`10^2` and :math:`10^{-8}`.
 The runtimes displayed correspond to the pure random search algorithm in dimension 5.
-The cross on the ECDF plots of COCO_ represents the median of the maximal length of the unsuccessful runs to solve the problems aggregated within the ECDF.
+The (big) cross is the median number of evaluations in unsuccessful runs.

 We can see in this plot, for example, that almost 20 percent of the problems